jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 Flowblade is currently a 100% script application, and all the dependencies should be available in popular distributions, so in most cases it should be possible to install and run Flowblade without compiling anything.

-**First download 0.18 .tar.gz** source archive file from <a href="https://www.dropbox.com/s/goligzl0lnhi77k/flowblade-1.0.0.tar.gz?dl=0">here.</a>
+**First download 1.0 tar.gz** source archive file from <a href="https://www.dropbox.com/s/goligzl0lnhi77k/flowblade-1.0.0.tar.gz?dl=0">here.</a>

   * Extract archive into a folder of your choosing
   * Install dependencies.
 See [Dependencies](./flowblade-trunk/docs/DEPENDENCIES.md) doc for more information.
   * If you have Flowblade installed in your system, you probably have the dependencies installed, unless some new ones have been added.
-  * Launch by running script .../flowblade-0.18.0/flowblade that was created in the folder where archive was unpacked.
+  * Launch by running script *.../flowblade-1.0.0/flowblade* that was created in the folder where archive was unpacked.
   * Note that if you have Flowblade installed you will need use full path to repository version or navigate to the folder containing launch script and use command "./flowblade" to launch repository version instead of installed version.

-**Dropbox download issues:**
+*Please note about Dropbox download:*

 <ul>
-    <li> The download button may appear grayed out and you have to press it twice.</li>
+ <li> <i>The download button may appear grayed out and you have to press it twice.</i></li>
-....<li> A window may appear that asks you to create an account but you can close it (click a link at the bottom to continue to download if such link is displayed).
-Now press Download button again.</li>
+ <li> <i>A window may appear that asks you to create an account but you can close it (click a link at the bottom to continue to download if such link is displayed).
+Now press Download button again.</i></li>
- <li> The .deb file is in a Dropbox Public folder and may go over download limit, please contact Project Owner if this happens.</li>
+ <li> <i>The .deb file is in a Dropbox Public folder and may go over download limit, please contact Project Owner if this happens.</i></li>
 </ul>

 ### Installing Using Development Repository Version